 The final model is a stainless steel version on a leather strap.
 The specs are the same but this one has a grey dial and diamond bezel.
 It’s not too small, elegant and dressy but not too much so.
 My favourite of these three Ladymatics.

-At 34mm they are comfortably sized for a most women but they do have a certain amount of height, as you can see below.
-This is of note only to those who like their watches slim.
+At 34mm they are comfortably sized for a most women but they do have a fair amount of height/ thickness to them, for those who prefer their watches slim.

 This has been an immensely successful line for Omega, and there are currently a staggering 60 models in the Ladymatic range, so if you like the look and sound of them, go to the collection’s page here to find one that suits you.